After Breast Cancer, Weight Stakes Are Higher

 It’s common knowledge that keeping fit and maintaining an optimal weight are great ways to achieve overall health.
 But for breast-cancer survivors, the stakes are much higher.

-Research indicates that excess weight can lead to increased levels of the hormone estrogen — and estrogen has been tied to the development of breast cancer in women.
+Research indicates that excess weight can lead to increased levels of the hormone estrogen — and estrogen levels have been tied to the development of breast cancer in women.

 Dr. Duc Vuong, a weight-loss surgeon in Houston, spells out the issue plainly.